CESARBR/knot-gateway-webui/README.md

 This is a single page application built on top of the MEAN stack plus some other operating system dependencies (e.g. DBus), that are used to communicate with the gateway components.

-See the `public` folder for the frontend and the `app` folder for the backend.
+See the `public` folder for the front-end and the `app` folder for the back-end.

 # Building and running